BegeMode/angular-data-table/README.md

 #### Download This Fork

-- NPM `npm install begemode/angular-data-table`
+/*- NPM `npm install begemode/angular-data-table`*/

-or Github download or clone of course!
+Github download or clone of course!